 Imperial CVSO has partnered with the Imperial County Behavioral Health Services department and the Yuma Veterans Center to provide mental health outreach services.
-With funding from Prop 63, the CVSO will be able to expand its services to reach the underserved Veterans including justice involved Veterans, homeless Veterans and Veterans who live in rural areas of the county.
-With support from the grant program, the CVSO will be able to employ a Veteran Outreach Representative that will be responsible for the development, coordination and implementation of Veteran outreach activities with the focus on mental health.
+With funding from Prop 63, they will be able to expand their services to reach the underserved veterans including justice-involved veterans, homeless veterans, and veterans who live in rural areas of the county.

-With Prop 63 funding support, the CVSO will host a monthly free legal clinic.
-Through an MOU with Veterans Legal Institute (VLI), the focus will be towards the homeless and/or low income clients whose access to or maintenance of mental health treatment requires direct intervention of legal aid, which clients could otherwise not afford.
-Low income clients may earn on average less than $1,000 per month.
-The purpose of the At-Risk Veterans Free Legal Clinic is to provide outreach for vulnerable transitioning service members, Veterans, and their families to remove legal barriers preventing access to or maintenance of mental health care.
+With Prop 63 funding support, Orange CVSO, Riverside CVSO and San Bernardino CVSO will each host a monthly free legal clinic.
+Through an MOU with Veterans Legal Institute, their focus will be towards the homeless and/or low-income veterans whose access to or maintenance of mental health treatment requires direct intervention of legal aid, which clients could otherwise not afford.
+The purpose of their At-Risk Veterans Free Legal Clinic is to provide outreach for vulnerable transitioning service members, Veterans, and their families to remove legal barriers preventing access to or maintenance of mental health care.

-The County will continue to subcontract services with Sonoma County's Verity organization, the sole rape crisis and trauma center in Sonoma County and the only 24/7 Sexual Assault Crisis Line in Sonoma County.
-Through the funding support from the Prop 63 mental health grant, Verity's counseling services are provided to Veterans at no charge by California State Certified Rape Crisis Counselors and licensed clinicians
+Sonoma CVSO will subcontract with Sonoma County's Verity organization, the sole rape crisis and trauma center, as well as the only 24/7 Sexual Assault Crisis Line in Sonoma County.
+Verity's counseling services will be provided to veterans at no charge by certified rape crisis counselors and other licensed behavioral health clinicians.